u-p/Property_AI-Data_cleaning-EDA-Model_development/README.md

 # Property_AI-Data_cleaning-EDA-Model_development
-Developing an AI-powered Real Estate Industry
+Developing an ML analysis of the real estate industry